joaotorres28/ParticularProject/docs/Us_Folder/US07/US7.md

 ## 1. Context

-* US 7 A system administrator, must be able to encrypt files before upload and decrypt upon download.
+* US 7 A system administrator, wants files to be encrypted before upload and decrypted upon download.

 ## 2. Requirements